 - Is the class still open?
-Check WebAdvisor for open classes and waitlist options (new sections may - be added and classes may re-open if students drop). - If the class is closed, refer to Adding Classes. - Have you met all necessary prerequisites for each class?
+Check WebAdvisor for open classes and waitlist options (new sections may be added and classes may re-specific students drap) - be added and classes may re-open if students drop). - If the class is closed, refer to Adding Classes. - Have you met all necessary prerequisites for each class?
 These are listed in the Schedule of Classes and on WebAdvisor. - Do any of your classes overlap?
 You must have an Approval for Overlapping Classes form signed by the instructor - and the Dean of Instruction, and you must add in person.